-These regulations are generally the reason why it is important to independently monitor cell towers.
+Furthermore, there are requirements to have appropriate lights, low intensity, medium intensity and high intensity lights, or a combination of such lights installed.
+These regulations are the reason it is important to independently monitor cell towers.

-Some more complex equipment may also have Remote Terminal Units which come with Modbus registers that can be read routinely and reported, perhaps every 5, 10 or 30 minutes to a Neon Server.
-As a result, important data, on the overall status of the cell tower, can be displayed on a standard web browser.
+The Neon Remote Logger may have analog and digital inputs to monitor tower light states, communications equipment status and primary and backup power system status.
+Some more complex equipment may also have Remote Terminal Units (RTUs) which have Modbus registers that can be read routinely and reported, perhaps every 5, 10 or 30 minutes to a Neon Server so that data on the overall status of the cell tower can be displayed on a standard web browser.

 To maintain network diversity / network independence, it is better to report the status using a satellite communications channel, either geostationary or low earth orbit, so the monitoring does not rely on the actual cell tower being operational.